Do Go On - 360 - Alan Turing & The Enigma

 That's original.

-Dave, that's a real minefield for Dave.
+That's a real mind for Dave.

 But original was yellow.

-Right, which makes some sense.
+Which makes some sense.

-I guess chips are kind of yellow.
+Chips are kind of yellow.

 S&V is pink.